 If you are of the age that you have to take a required minimum distribution (RMD) from your IRA, did you know that you can transfer up to $100,000 each year directly to a qualified charity like the Catholic Community Foundation, your Catholic Parish, School or other Catholic Program or Ministry?
 By rolling over your IRA distribution directly to a qualified charity, it qualifies as your RMD and you avoid having to include the distribution as taxable income.
 Prior to 2020, individuals were required to take RMDs beginning in the year in which they turned 70½.
-Beginning in 2020, however, the new age at which RMDs must start is 72.
+The SECURE 2.0 Act increases the age at which RMDs begin to age 73 for those individuals who turn 72 on or after January 1, 2023.
 Despite the delay in the starting age for RMDs, individuals can still make Qualified Charitable Distributions (QCDs) from their IRAs as early as age 70½.

 - Distribute up to $100,000 in a calendar year from your IRA (regardless of the size of your RMD) directly to the Catholic Community Foundation and/or other Catholic Programs or Ministries, tax free